Knowing the parts of a story are essential for getting your book right.

 If the theme is what the character learned, you can think of the moral as what the reader learned.

 Let’s take a coming-of-age narrative–what are possible morals in that type of story?

 - Follow your dreams

 - Appreciate where you are and what’s happening now

 Consider what morals you want to convey, but avoid directly stating them when writing your book.
 This is part of the experience of reading your story…and that’s for the readers.

 Symbolism is a literary device used to convey subtle meanings.

-A symbol can be anything from an object, a character archetype, an animal, an occurrence in nature.
-A window, an estranged father, a lion, a storm, a desk, a fire.
+A symbol in your story can be anything from an object, a character archetype, an animal, an occurrence in nature to things like a window, an estranged father, a lion, a storm, a desk, a fire.

 Here are some examples of symbolism in stories: